pubnub/react-chat-components/lib/README.md

 };
 ```

-4. Place the components within the Chat state provider in any order that your app requires.
+5. Place the components within the Chat state provider in any order that your app requires.
-   Components can be tweaked later on using option properties and CSS variables:
+   Components can be tweaked later on using option properties and CSS variables.

 ```jsx
 const MyComponent = () => {